-As we grow older, we are more likely to experience general declines in our thinking and memory skills (these are referred to as our mental or cognitive abilities).
-Some individuals experience noticeable declines in their thinking and memory skills across their 60s and beyond, while others maintain these abilities into old age.
+As we age, we are more likely to experience changes in our thinking and memory skills (these are referred to as our mental or cognitive abilities).
+Some individuals experience declines in their thinking and memory skills across their 60s and beyond, while others maintain their abilities into old age.
 This variation suggests that a number of factors influence the likelihood of mental decline.
 Keeping engaged in intellectual, social or physical activities have all been proposed as potentially beneficial.

-These activities have been incorporated in interventions for older people, with the purpose of reducing or delaying age-related mental decline.
+These activities have been incorporated in interventions with the purpose of reducing or delaying age-related mental decline.
 Studies with “brain training”-type games have shown some benefits, although often only for the task trained.
-Other approaches have used more lifestyle-based interventions, where older people are given the opportunity to take up new activities or learn new skills.
+Other approaches have used more lifestyle-based interventions, where older people are given the opportunity to engage in different activities.